rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 steps.
 But moving projection state to documents seems like something that could quite easily be done.

-## Move projection state into documents
+## Moving projection state into documents

 There are currently 3 types of documents: